pmem/pmem.github.io/_posts/2014-09-09-git-workflow.md

 `feature-branch-B` locally.
 Forking and creating a local feature branch are the first steps in development and are done like this:

-* [Fork the repo](https://github.com/pmem/nvml) using the GitHub web interface
+* [Fork the repo](https://github.com/pmem/pmdk) using the GitHub web interface
 * Create a local clone of your repo and add a remote called `upstream` to point to the original repo:
 {% highlight sh %}
-$ git clone git@github.com:username/nvml.git
+$ git clone git@github.com:username/pmdk.git
-$ cd nvml
+$ cd pmdk
-$ git remote add upstream git://github.com/pmem/nvml.git
+$ git remote add upstream git://github.com/pmem/pmdk.git
 $ git checkout -b my-feature-branch
 {% endhighlight %}